 Software and User Experience

 Booting up the Elite X2, you’re greeted with a standard splash screen and a straightforward setup process.
 You can log into your Google account to access the Play Store, but the box also has its own app store.
-Pre-installed apps include:
+Pre-installed apps include:- Two live TV apps

 - Video-on-demand (VOD) app